pradeep-rb/algorithms/src/aJan22/dynamicprog/readme.txt

 order of problems:
 -----------------------------------------------------------------------------------------------------------------------------------------
-stock 1 2 3.  stock 3 gives you an idea of using multi dimensional dp array robber 1, 2 3: gets you to think about multiple starting states
+stock 1 2 3.  stock 3 gives you an idea of using multi dimensional dp array robber 1 (198), 2 (213) 3: gets you to think about multiple starting states
-               robber 3 presents a variation involving recursion and bottom up DP, in addition to using top down with memoization to solve it paint fence: gets you to really pay attention to how to compute the ans at step i from previous steps i -1, i- 2 etc.. jump game  2, 7: further solidifies the concept of solving i from i-1 to 0 steps 7 : presents a variation using sliding window to compute the answer in one pass using a cumulative result: especially handy when boolean logic is involved.
+               robber 3 presents a variation involving recursion and bottom up DP, in addition to using top down with memoization to solve it paint fence: gets you to really pay attention to how to compute the ans at step i from previous steps i -1, i- 2 etc..
+Robber3 (337):  Not the two different ways to solve this problem.
+One is a bottom up approach.
+Other is a top down approach.
+                The intuition behind each of these approaches will come in handy when solving problems that can only be solved one way or the other
+                Ex: Validating a Binary tree.
+Can be validated both ways.
+Top down is more popular(98).
+But in this problem (333), bottom is the only option.

+jump game  2, 7: further solidifies the concept of solving i from i-1 to 0 steps
+            7 : presents a variation using sliding window to compute the answer in one pass using a cumulative result: especially handy when boolean logic is involved.